ndurivin/react-sinatra-final/README.md

 * SINATRA (RUBY) - Used on the Backened for creation of the API with the use of Active Records.

 ## Known Bugs
-* There were no known bugs in developing the application as the possible challenges were addressed.
+* The major bug was in retrieving data from the other relational tables.

 ## License
 MIT License